GeoNode/documentation/advanced/components/index.rst

 Introduction
 ------------

-GeoServer, i.e. the geospatial backend server of GeoNode, is a sptial server which needs authenticated users in order to access protected resources or administration functions.
+GeoServer, i.e. the geospatial backend server of GeoNode, is a spatial server which needs authenticated users in order to access protected resources or administration functions.

 GeoServer supports several kind of Authentication and Authorization mechanisms.
 Those systems are pluggable and GeoServer can use them at the same time by the use of a ``Filter Chain``.
 Briefly this mechanism allows GeoServer to check for different A&A protocols one by one.
 The first one matching is used by GeoServer to authorize the users.